What is a data architect? Skills, salaries, and how to become a data framework master

 What to look for in a data architect

-Most data architects hold degrees in information technology, computer science, computer engineering, or related fields and have a solid understanding of the cloud, databases, and the applications and programs used by those databases.
+Most data architects hold degrees in IT, computer science, computer engineering, or related fields, and have a solid understanding of the cloud, databases, and the applications and programs used by those databases.
 They understand data modeling, including conceptualization and database optimization, and demonstrate a commitment to continuing education.

 Data architects have the ability to: